-In addition, the method of loading antibiotics on the implanted materials is well proven as very effective for prevention and treatment of orthopedic infections (Anagnostakos 2009).
-However, in this case, antibiotics are released mainly from the surface of the implanted materials, when the efficiency of their release is not high, and a local concentration of antibiotics drops rapidly (Yu 2012).
-Ultrasound can improve the elution of antibiotics from acrylic bone cement or other polymers.
-Recently, Shi et al. demonstrated that sonication resulted in an enhanced and prolonged release of high concentrations of vancomycin and gentamicin from calcium phosphate cement, which serves as a basis for bone cements used to fill bone defects (Shi 2018a, Shi 2018b).
-It was suggested that the improved release of antibiotics from bone cement is caused by microstreams arising from stable cavitation, as well as by thermal effects of ultrasound.
-At the same time, an increase in antibiotic release from a bone implant is accompanied by other well-known effects of ultrasonic treatment - direct destruction of bacteria, an increase in the antibacterial activity of the drug and an increase in tissue permeability for antibiotics.
-Thus, ultrasound can enhance the bactericidal effect of immobilized antibiotics by two ways: by increasing their antibacterial activity and by enhancing and prolonging their release from the implants (Shi 2018a, Shi 2018b, Anagnostakos 2009).
+In addition, loading antibiotics on implanted materials is very effective for preventing and treating orthopedic infections (Anagnostakos 2009).
+However, in this case, antibiotics are released from the surface of the implanted materials at low efficiency, and local antibiotic concentrations drop rapidly (Yu 2012).
+US can improve the release of antibiotics from acrylic bone cement or other polymers.
+Recently, Shi et al. (2018) demonstrated that sonication enhanced and prolonged the release of high concentrations of vancomycin and gentamicin from calcium phosphate cement, which serves as a basis for bone cement used to fill bone defects (Shi 2018a, Shi 2018b).
+It was suggested that the improved release of antibiotics from bone cement is caused by microstreams arising from stable cavitation and US thermal effects.
+The US-induced antibiotic release from a bone implant is accompanied by other US treatment effects, including the direct destruction of bacteria, an increase in antibacterial drug activity, and an increase in tissue permeability for antibiotics.
+Thus, US can enhance the bactericidal effect of immobilized antibiotics in two ways: by increasing their antibacterial activity and by enhancing and prolonging their release from the implants (Anagnostakos 2009; Shi 2018a; Shi 2018b).

-At the same time, some adverse effects of US should be taken in account.
-Cavitation phenomena, which are necessary to stimulate the drug release from the carrier or to stimulate the transport of drugs into cells, can be harmful to the tissues themselves.
-Therefore, it is important to select a rate of cavitation that will be sufficient to increase the permeability of cell membranes and to release drugs from the carrier but will not cause destruction of the cells themselves (Pitt 2004).
+However, some adverse effects of US should be taken into account.
+Cavitation phenomena, which are necessary to stimulate drug release from the carrier or drug transport into cells, can be harmful to the tissues.
+Therefore, it is essential to select a cavitation rate that will be sufficient to increase cell membrane permeability and release drugs from the carrier but will not damage the cells themselves (Pitt 2004).

 4. Sonodynamic antimicrobial chemotherapy

-Another important application of sonication for combating microorganisms is sonodynamic therapy (SDT) based on ultrasonic activation of susceptible to US molecular species (sonosensitizers) accompanied by formation of reactive oxygen species (ROS) damaging cells.
-The term sonodynamic antimicrobial chemotherapy (SACT) is commonly used to describe the application of this strategy to kill microorganisms (Ma 2009, Nakonechny 2013, Harris 2015, Serpe 2015, Nakonechny 2019).
-As in the case of photodynamic treatment, sonodynamic treatment is based on a combined action of three components - ultrasound, sensitizer and molecular oxygen.
-Some molecules having photodynamic activity, were found to produce free radicals when irradiated with ultrasound.
-Upon application of US or light on sonosensitizers similar processes can be triggered, leading to similar biological effects.
-Some PSs, among them are porphyrins and related tetrapyrroles, protoporphyrin IX, Rose Bengal, ALA (5-aminolaevulinic acid) and some others also belong to a group of sonosensitizers.
+Another critical application of sonication for combating microorganisms is sonodynamic therapy (SDT).
+SDT is based on the ultrasonic activation of molecular species susceptible to US (sonosensitizers) and is accompanied by reactive oxygen species (ROS) formation and damaging cells.
+Sonodynamic antimicrobial chemotherapy (SACT) refers to the application of SDT to kill microorganisms (Ma 2009; Nakonechny 2013; Harris 2015; Serpe 2015; Nakonechny 2019).
+As in photodynamic treatment, sonodynamic treatment is based on the combined action of three components: US, sensitizer, and molecular oxygen.
+Some molecules with photodynamic activity produce free radicals when irradiated with US, as do sonosensitizers.
+Some PSs, including porphyrins and related tetrapyrroles, protoporphyrin IX, Rose Bengal, ALA (5-aminolaevulinic acid), are also sonosensitizers.

-The ability of ultrasound to penetrate deep into liquids and tissues makes SACT a promising approach both for disinfection of turbid liquids and for the non-invasive treatment of deep infections.
-In the latter case, the efficiency of the treatment is amplified due to increased permeability of tissues and the microbial cells for sonosensitizers under the influence of US (Rosenthal 2004, Serpe 2015, Pang 2016).
+The ability of US to penetrate deep into liquids and tissues makes SACT a promising approach both for the disinfection of turbid liquids and for non-invasive treatment of deep infections.
+Treatment efficiency is further enhanced due to increased tissue permeability under the US influence (Rosenthal 2004, Serpe 2015, Pang 2016).

 The mechanism of ROS generation under acoustic cavitation is not fully understood.
-According to one of the hypotheses, collapsing microbubbles release energy, which leads to sonolysis of water molecules and/or molecules of a sensitizer.
-The resulting radicals react with oxygen to form reactive oxygen species.
+According to one hypothesis, collapsing microbubbles release energy, which leads to the sonolysis of water molecules and/or sensitizer molecules.
+The resulting radicals react with oxygen to form ROS.